marcellocostamagna/HSR-Paper-repository/HSR_reference_points/ReadME.md

 pymol original_molecule.py
 ```

-To get the image of the transformed molecule (Figure 2B (TODO:check consistency))withe the Principla components and the reference points run the command:
+To get the image of the transformed molecule (Figure 2B (TODO:check consistency))withe the Principal Components and the reference points run the command:

 ```bash
 pymol transformed_molecule.py